Header

 Study spaces on the 5th and 6th floors can be reserved via booked:

-booked-UB for external users (not UZH members)
+booked-UB external users (not UZH members)

 Study spaces on floors 1-4 can be used without prior reservation.